Homotopical algebra for Lie algebroids: Main results

 because $w$ is a weak equivalence between $\Sigma$-cofibrant operads.
 Since $w^*$ and the vertical functors have right derived functors that detect equivalences and preserve all sifted homotopy colimits, it follows that $j$ has these properties as well.

 Let $L$ be the left adjoint to the right Quillen functor $j$.
 Because $j$ detects weak equivalences, it suffices to show that the (derived) unit map $\eta\colon \mf{g}\rt jL(\mf{g})$ is a weak equivalence for each cofibrant $L_\infty$-algebroid $\mf{g}$.
 By Corollary \ref{la:cor:resolutionbyliealgebras} (in the $L_\infty$-case), $\mf{g}$ is weakly equivalent to the homotopy colimit of a simplicial diagram of $L_\infty$-algebroids, each of which is weakly equivalent to an $L_\infty$-algebra.
 Because $j$ and $L$ preserve sifted homotopy colimits, it suffices to show that $\eta$ is a weak equivalence when $\mf{g}$ is a cofibrant $L_\infty$-algebra over $A$.
-But in that case, the (derived) unit map $\mf{g}\rt jL(\mf{g})$ agrees with the (derived) unit map $\mf{g}\rt w^*w_!\mf{g}$, which is a weak equivalence. \end{proof} Finally, let us mention that the proofs of Theorem \ref{la:thm:modelstructureondglralgebras} and Theorem \ref{la:thm:monadicity} also apply in various other situations where the notion of a dg-Lie algebroid makes sense: \begin{variant} Let $\cat{C}$ be site and let $\mc{O}\colon \cat{C}^\op\rt \dgCAlg_k$ be a presheaf of commutative dg-algebras over $\cat{C}$.
-There is a natural presheaf $T_\mc{O}$ whose value on $c\in\cat{C}$ is the dg-Lie algebra (and dg-$\mc{O}(c)$-module) of natural derivations of $\mc{O}$ over $\cat{C}/c$.
-A \emph{presheaf of dg-Lie algebroids} over $\mc{O}$ is a map $\mf{g}\rt T_\mc{O}$ of presheaves of dg-$\mc{O}$-modules and dg-Lie algebras, satisfying the conditions of Definition \ref{la:def:lralgebra}.
+But in that case, the (derived) unit map $\mf{g}\rt jL(\mf{g})$ agrees with the (derived) unit map $\mf{g}\rt w^*w_!\mf{g}$, which is a weak equivalence. \end{proof} Finally, let us mention that the proofs of Theorem \ref{la:thm:modelstructureondglralgebras} and Theorem \ref{la:thm:monadicity} also apply in various other situations where the notion of a dg-Lie algebroid makes sense: \begin{variant} Let $\cat{M}_k$ be the category of \emph{graded-mixed complexes} over $k$, i.e.\ $\mathbb{Z}$-graded chain complexes $\{V(p)\}_{p\in \mathbb{Z}}$ equipped with maps

-Consider the category of presheaves of dg-$k$-modules over $\cat{C}$, with monoidal structure given by the pointwise tensor product.
-This category carries a monoidal model structure, in which a map is a cofibration if it is a monomorphism and a weak equivalence if it induces isomorphisms on homotopy sheaves (see e.g.\ \cite{jar03}).
-The proof of Theorem \ref{la:thm:modelstructureondglralgebras} shows that there is a transferred semi-model structure on the category of presheaves of dg-Lie algebroids over $\mc{O}$. \end{variant} \begin{variant} Let $\cat{M}_k$ be the category of \emph{graded-mixed complexes} over $k$, i.e.\ $\field{Z}$-graded chain complexes $\{V(p)\}_{p\in \field{Z}}$ equipped with maps

 such that $d^2=0$.
-Recall from \cite{pan13} that there is a model structure on $\mc{M}_k$, with weak equivalences (fibrations) given by the degreewise quasi-isomorphisms (surjections).
+Recall from \cite{pan13} that there is a cofibrantly generated model structure on $\mc{M}_k$, with weak equivalences (fibrations) given by the degreewise quasi-isomorphisms (surjections).
 This is a symmetric monoidal model structure for the tensor product